 Administrative Priority Claims.
 Administrative Priority Claims include all costs and expenses of the administration of the Chapter 11 case allowed under § 503(b) of the Code and entitled to priority under § 507(a)(2) of the Code.
-The Plan provides for payment in full of all allowed administrative expenses promptly after the Effective Date unless paid prior thereto or if the holder of such administrative expense has agreed to a different treatment.
+The Plan provides for payment in full of all allowed administrative expenses on or before the Effective Date unless paid prior thereto or if the holder of such administrative expense has agreed to a different treatment.
 Any administrative expense that remains subject to an objection as of the Effective Date, and therefore has not yet been allowed by the Bankruptcy Court, will be paid in the amount ultimately allowed or otherwise agreed, promptly after resolution of the objection.

-Leverson Lucey & Metz S.C., bankruptcy counsel to the Debtor, anticipates that it will have an unpaid administrative claimAdministrative Claim against this Debtor of \$12,000 upon confirmation.
-FisherBroyles, LLP, special counsel to the Debtor for regulatory compliance and private and public healthcare billing issues, is anticipated to have an administrative claimAdministrative Claim of \$11,000; it has sufficient retainer remaining to cover its anticipated administrative claimAdministrative Claim.
+Leverson Lucey & Metz S.C., bankruptcy counsel to the Debtor, anticipates that it will have an Administrative Claim of \$7,000 upon confirmation.
+Baker Tilly Virchow Krause, LLP, tax preparer for the Debtor, is anticipated to have an Administrative Claim of \$15,000.
 The Court will ultimately review and determine the allowability and amounts of all fees paid or to be paid to the professionals described above.
 All fees of professionals approved by the Court will be paid from the bankruptcy estate.

-In addition to the above professional fees, the Debtor estimates that it will owe a United States Trustee quarterly fee of \$1,950.00 for the second quarter of 2017.
+In addition to the above professional fees, the Debtor anticipates that it will owe a United States Trustee quarterly fee of \$4,875.00 for the second quarter of 2017.